lianqi1008/Control-GIC/README.md

 ```
 python inference.py -i input_dir -o output_dir -w
 ```
-Note that when tuning the ratios to change the bpp, the fine-grained priority is higher than the medium-grained priority, which is higher than the coarse-grained priority.
+Note that when tuning the ratio to change the bpp, the fine-grained priority is higher than the medium-grained priority, which is higher than the coarse-grained priority.
 This ensures the best reconstruction quality.
 ## 💡 Special Capabilities
 **Fine control of bitrate**